 Today's Homeowner looks at dozens of datapoints on solar companies to come up with our data-driven rankings.
 It's not possible for a company to pay for preferential treatment in our rankings.
 We look at the following key factors in determining who should top our list:

-Check consumer review platforms like TrustPilot, the Better Business Bureau (BBB), and Google Reviews to see customer feedback about local solar companies.
-Detailed reviews can help you assess a company's reliability and customer service.
-Use caution with installers that have no reviews or mostly negative ones.
+Look at review platforms such as the Better Business Bureau (BBB), TrustPilot, and Google Reviews to find out what previous customers say about local solar installers.
+Reviews can give you an idea of a company’s dependability and customer service.
+Avoid companies with no reviews or with predominantly negative feedback.

 Your installer can give you an estimate of what your energy bills will look like after you install solar panels.
 Generally, your energy bills will decrease significantly because you'll be using energy from the sun for free, instead of buying energy from the utility company.
 The average annual savings in Garden City amount to $1,005.

-The most common types of home solar panels in Garden City include polycrystalline, monocrystalline and thin-film.
+Some frequently-used types of home solar panels in Garden City include thin-film, monocrystalline and polycrystalline.
 Monocrystalline panels are balanced and efficient, while polycrystalline and thin-film panels pair good performance with greater upfront value.
-Ask your local provider about what kinds of solar panels they work with.
+Ask your local provider about the types of solar panels they work with.